You are here: Urology Textbook > Adrenal glands > Adrenal insufficiency

 - Day 4: hydrocortisone 20-20-10 mg p.o.

-- Following days: in case of uncomplicated course reduction by 10 mg/d until maintenance dose (hydrocortisone 20-10-0 mg/d) is reached, if hydrocortisone is below 50 mg/d, fludrocortisone 0.1 mg/d is additionally necessary.
+- Following days: after uncomplicated surgery, reduce by 10 mg/d until the maintenance dose (hydrocortisone 20-10-0 mg/d) is reached.
+If hydrocortisone is below 50 mg/d, fludrocortisone 0.1 mg/d is additionally necessary.

 Substitution Therapy for Chronic Adrenal Insufficiency: